chrismilson/galois-field/README.md

 ## Install

-Just do make to get the object file, however the recommended use is to take the source and use it like a library in other programs.
+Just do make to get the object file.
+The recommended use however is to take the source and use it like a library in other programs.

+You can do make test to get a brief description of the class.

-Modify the test.cpp file to play around with, it alrady has some explanation of the functions but feel free to change it.
+Modify the test.cpp file to play around, it alrady has some explanation of the functions but feel free to change it.